 Guidelines

-Each facilitated breakout session will be 75-minutes in length and must be linked to one or more of the five (5) conference topics listed below.
+Each facilitated breakout session can be 30 minutes, 60 minutes, or 2 hours in length and must be linked to one or more of the five (5) conference topics listed below.
 Individuals should refrain from self-promotion of products and/or services.
 Each proposal will be reviewed for:

 - Clarity: Well-defined learning objectives that can be met in the allotted time-frame